Shopify/discounts-reference-app/examples/mock-http-server/README.md

 #### Response Body

 Returns a JSON object with product, order and shipping discount operations.
+[TODO: Link to Schema Reference]()

 ## Development